Love2Code09/Love2Code09/README.md

 <h2>Who I am</h2>
 Hey, I'm Hira Ali, a passionate teen programmer out here in the USA 🇺🇸
-I've been coding for four years now, and I've built 100's of projects.
+I've been interested in computer science and engineering from a very young age.
+I'm looking to build my career in software engineering, and
+I love trying out diverse technologies.

-<h3>My Skills 😎</h3>
+<h3>My Skills </h3>

   <ul>
  <li> HTML </li>